 Connexus Clinic

-The Self-Care Dare app brings the book to life — track your five factors daily, journal your wins and struggles, get AI coaching that actually knows your data, and compete with your crew on the leaderboard.
+The Self-Care Dare app brings the book to life — track your five factors, journal your wins, get AI coaching, and compete with your crew.

 Guided prompts that go beyond "how was your day."
-Reflect on what moved the needle and what needs attention — your entries are private and always yours.
+Reflect on what moved the needle — your entries are private and always yours.

 Your personal coach reads your journal, spots patterns, and gives you feedback that's actually useful.
-Not generic platitudes — real insights based on your real data.
+Real insights from your real data.

-A scoring system that rewards consistency, not perfection.
+A system that rewards consistency, not perfection.
 Earn badges for streaks, factor mastery, and personal milestones.
-Progress you can see and feel.

 Invite your crew.
 Compete (kindly).
-See who's showing up.
 Team accountability turns "I'll do it tomorrow" into "my crew is counting on me."

 Currently in beta on iOS.
-The app works great on its own — and even better with the book.
+Works great alone — even better with the book.

-Carrie is the founder and owner of Crew Fitness — a boutique fitness studio in Mobile, Alabama (and Houston, Texas).
-She's a sought-after speaker, creator of the Crewathlon, and someone who's been in the trenches of figuring out what self-care actually looks like when life is busy and messy and real.
+Founder and owner of Crew Fitness — a boutique fitness studio in Mobile, Alabama and Houston, Texas.
+Creator of the Crewathlon.
+Sought-after speaker.
+And someone who's been in the trenches of figuring out what self-care actually looks like when life is busy and messy and real.

 The Self-Care Dare started as a challenge for her fitness community.
 It worked so well — people kept their habits, came back for more, and told their friends — that it became a book.
 And then an app.
 Because the framework just works.